EG resident accused of illegally sending tank helmets to Iran

 However, the American suspects later learned that the wrong type of helmet was sent to Iran, authorities said.
 After the correct sample was shipped to the customer that September, an order for 500 helmets was made.
 Prosecutors said that Niknia sent Lant a $3,500 payment for a shipment of the first 50 helmets to Iran.

-The American suspects’ plan reportedly fell apart when their Russian associates informed them they could not ship a high amount of helmets from Russia to Iran.
+The American suspects’ plan reportedly fell apart when their Russian associates informed them they could not ship a large amount of helmets from Russia to Iran.

 “The guys also say it’s dangerous and outlaw business to provide thousands of military stuff to countries that may use this in terroristic or any war ways,” an unidentified business partner of Lant informed him in an email in October 2015, according to the indictment.